nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 * Alternative 2 : Prompts user for academic information used for last calculated cap and stores it.
     * Pros :
-        * User does not need to input uncessary modules.
+        * User does not need to input unnecessary modules.
         * Will use less memory.(e.g Modules that the user is not currently taking does not need to be added by user).

     * Cons : Will require additional storage.